NuGet/Home/proposed/2022/PrivateAssetIndepdentFromExcludeAsset.md

   </config>
 ```

-- Alternatively we could make it opt-in option as property on the project level, but doesn't give fine grained control given that only very few packages need this feature.
+- Alternatively, we could make it opt-in option as property on the project level but doesn't give fine grained control given that only very few packages need this feature.
-Still we can onboard all packages using msbuild scripting.
+Still, we can onboard all packages using msbuild scripting.

-- Also we could add yet another tag like `TransitiveAssets` or `ExcludeTransitiveAssets` to same existing `IncludeAssets/ExcludeAssets/PrivateAssets` tags, only difference is to control transitive asset flow.
+- Also, we could add yet another tag like `TransitiveAssets` or `ExcludeTransitiveAssets` to same existing `IncludeAssets/ExcludeAssets/PrivateAssets` tags, the only difference is to control transitive asset flow.
 Technically it overlaps more with `PrivateAssets` in functionality, most likely we don't need `PrivateAssets` anymore if the new tag is introduced.
 `<PackageReference Include="Microsoft.Windows.CsWin32" Version="0.2.138-beta" IncludeAssets="build" ExcludeTransitiveAssets="none" />`

 ## Prior Art